 When a pediatrician uses an EHR built specifically for their branch of medicine, it becomes very easy to incorporate PPD screenings into a well-visit.
 For example, PCC’s EHR has the capability to build an order for the Edinburgh Postnatal Depression Scale (EDPS) Screening Tool right into a well-visit protocol.
 Results from the screening can be entered right into the chart.
 And with that, PPD screening can easily and seamlessly become a routine part of newborn well-visits.

 We are at a critical time for the recognition and treatment of postpartum depression.
 Research shows more and more that PPD impacts more than just the new mom; there can also be consequences for the child’s brain development.
 With a pediatric-focused EHR, pediatricians can easily incorporate these important screens.
 It’s good for patients, families, and the practice.
-Again quoting Dr. Alias on this,
+Dr. Alias says it best:

 “Everyone dotes on a mother while she is pregnant, but then focuses on the baby after he/she is born.
 They forget that this woman has just gone through a major life event that has taken a toll on her health, physical appearance, hormones, career, relationships, etc. We need to factor that into our care of the newborn as it directly impacts the child.”

 Mental health resources at your practice can extend beyond screenings for parents.
 Learn how to integrate behavioral health at any budget with PCC’s ebook below.

 Editor's note: This blog post was originally published in 2018, and has been updated to reflect current resources for postpartum depression care.